Zur Primärnavigation springen Zum Inhalt springen Zur Fußzeile springen

 Sometimes it’s best to slow down and take it all in.
 Defy the ordinary, stay a while, and take the time to absorb the atmosphere.

 A walking tour gives you the meaning and information to build your appreciation for any area you are visiting.
-This is even truer in Hahndorf.
+This is even true in Hahndorf.

 The Owner, Sharon Pippos

-On both sides of Sharon’s family tree, there are early South Australian colonists who came to Australia as British free settlers.
+On both sides of my family tree, there are early South Australian colonists who came to Australia as British free settlers.

-In 2006, whilst on holidays in Canada, Sharon took a walking tour with a local resident in the town of Jasper.
-This rekindled an idea originally sparked several years earlier whilst living in Hawker, the idea being to start a walking tour business.
-It was not until several years later, however, once her Social Science degree was completed, and both children had left college, that it was to come to fruition.
+In 2006, whilst on holidays in Canada, we took a walking tour with a local resident in the town of Jasper.
+This rekindled an idea originally sparked several years earlier whilst living in Hawker.
+The idea being to start a walking tour business.
+It was not until several years later, in 2011 when a university degree was completed, and both children had left college, that it was to come to fruition in Hahndorf.
+A village bursting with stories and history.

 Knowledge for the tours was gained by reading many history books including those written by Hahndorf residents Reg Butler, Annie Luur Fox and the late Allen Wittwer; the story of the Prussian immigrants fleeing to South Australia to escape religious persecution.

-In 2015, Sharon continued her research by visiting the Brandenburg area in Poland where the immigrants had fled.
-This story is very special to her own philosophy; the ability to live out one’s Christian faith.
+In 2015, I continued my research by visiting the Brandenburg area in Poland where the immigrants had fled.
+This story is very special to my own philosophy; the ability to live out one’s Christian faith.

-Hahndorf Walking Tours was launched in readiness for the Heysen Festival in 2011.
+A few years had passed since that initial idea was formed but in 2011 Hahndorf Walking Tours was launched in readiness for the Heysen Festival.